ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Protection Against Bufferbloat

-A congestion control algorithm should reduce its sending rate if the round trip time (RTT) significantly increases.
-Exactly how the algorithm reduces its sending rate is algorithm-specific, but see
+A congestion control algorithm should try to avoid maintaining excessive queues in the network.
+Exactly how the algorithm achieves this is algorithm-specific, but see
 {{!RFC8961}} and {{!RFC8085}} for requirements.
+Some congestion control algorithms have attempted to address this based on heuristics that decrease the sending rate based on patterns of increases in round trip time (RTT) {{Vegas}} {{BBR-draft}}.
+Other algorithms use Explicit Congestion Notification (ECN) {{?RFC3168}},{{?RFC9332}}.

-Bufferbloat {{Bufferbloat}} refers to the building of long queues in the network.
+Bufferbloat {{Bufferbloat}} refers to the building of excessive queues in the network.
 Many network routers are configured with very large buffers.
-If congestion is detected, classic TCP congestion control algorithms
+The Reno {{!RFC5681}} and Cubic {{?RFC9438}} congestion control algorithms send at progressively higher rates until a First-In First-Out (FIFO) buffer completely fills and packet losses then occur.
-{{!RFC5681}} will continue sending at a high rate until a First-In First-Out (FIFO) buffer completely fills and packet losses then occur.
-Every connection pasing through that bottleneck will then experience increased latency.
-This adds unwanted latency that impacts highly interactive applications like games, but it also affects routine web browsing and video playing.
+Every connection pasing through that bottleneck experiences increased latency due to the high buffer occupancy.
+This adds unwanted latency that negatively impacts highly interactive applications like videoconferencing or games, but it also affects routine web browsing and video playing.

-This problem became apparent in the last decade and was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.
+This problem has been widely discussed since 2011 {{Bufferbloat}} but was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.
-The classic congestion control algorithm {{!RFC5681}} and the widely deployed Cubic algorithm {{?RFC9438}} do not address it, but a new congestion control algorithm has the opportunity to improve the state of the art.
+The Reno {{!RFC5681}} and Cubic {{?RFC9438}} congestion control algorithms do not address it, but a new congestion control algorithm has the opportunity to improve the state of the art.

 ### Fairness within the Proposed Congestion Control Algorithm